 Living in Minnesota in the middle of winter has a few advantages.
-One of them is the ability to fish on a frozen lake, sled on a frozen hill and skate in ice-filled park.
-Now let’s talk about the disadvantages.
+One of them is the ability to fish on a frozen lake, sled on a frozen hill or skate on a frozen pond.
+(If one thinks these are advantages.)

 The number one reason not to live in Minnesota in the middle of winter is trying to start your car.
 I’m talking about winter so bitterly intense that if you spit, the saliva will instantly crack; weather so unbearably painful that if you stick out your tongue, you may never get it back; weather so immediate and dangerous that if you think you can carry on like a normal day, the winds will slap you so hard, you may not completely thaw until spring.

 I once had the unfortunate circumstance of living through such a day when the degrees plummeted past zero all the way to forty degrees below Fahrenheit.
 The governor shuttered all public agencies; so closed the schools, the libraries, the courthouses and most of the private sector.
 For some reason the manager of my office decided to stay open for business.
 He came from the days of old where you went to work no matter what: “Car won’t start?
 Start walking!
 Tornado outside?
 Be sure to duck!
 Sickness turning to death?
 Cover your mouth!
 Forty below?
 Wear another shirt!”

 Yes, even at forty below the doors were going to swing wide and snap from the hinges.
 So what if a freak ice storm turned the entire city into a skating rink.
 The manager was going to be there.
 And if he was going to be there, you, yes you, better be brewing coffee when he steps through the door.
 So, you’d better get going…